tomas-fryza/esp-micropython/lab6-serial/README.md

        sys.exit(0)
    ```

 2. Extend the code and periodically read humidity and checksum values from DHT12 sensor.
-Verify the checksum byte.
+Verify the checksum byte, which is the sum of all previous four bytes.

 3. Use the MicroPython manual and find the description of the following methods from [I2C class](https://docs.micropython.org/en/latest/library/machine.I2C.html):